The year is 1994. You’re in the family van, hours into a road trip. Your little sister restates the obvious: I’m hungry!

 Back then, McDonald’s would be the first to say that consistency is everything.
 Even with their massive marketing budget, they understood that time with the consumer is limited, and that greeting those consumers with the same logo and message seemed the surest way to stick in their memory and flick those same emotional triggers.

 Flash forward to 2017, when brands can find consumers nearly anywhere and at any time.
-In addition to traditional advertising, brands meet audiences on social media channels, blogs, events, digital magazines, websites and more.
+In addition to traditional advertising like print and TV, brands meet audiences on social media channels, blogs, events, digital publications, websites, microsites, podcasts, emails and more.
 With these myriad touch points, the goal is no longer to be spotted on a horizon, but to fit within each new environment and stake a claim to a moment in someone’s day.

 Oreo’s Flexible Brand